 A - Since my klosjes finish at 6" square, draw a 6-1/2" x 6-1/2" square on a sheet of paper.
 Draw your 1/4" seam allowance all the way around just so that you can see what your finished size will look like.
 Draw diagonal lines from corner to corner as shown.
-B - Make a mark 2" from the top and bottom.
-Using your ruler, (line up the diagonal line on your ruler to the diagonal line on the paper) continue making your line going from one diagonal line to the other diagonal line.
-Do the same for the bottom.

 F - Your template is made.
 I traced the template roughly by hand so that you can see what your klosjes will look like.